Skip to Content

 This recipe makes a big cobbler than can feed about 10-12 people.
 For a smaller group you can halve the recipe and bake it in an 8″ skillet or cake pan.

-• Since cast iron is slow to heat up, I suggest you preheat the skillet in the oven.
+• Since cast iron is slow to heat up, preheat the skillet in the oven.
 This will help cut down the baking time.
 If you use a 13″x 9″ pan you don’t need to preheat the pan.

 • Macerating the peaches with the sugar will draw out the juices and the peaches will also take in some of the sugar.
 Macerating prevents the fruit from breaking down as the cobbler bakes so you’ll have distinct chunks of peach in your cobbler rather than a mushy filling.